leaf-node/open_alert_viewer/README.md

    set to `page`, `critical` or `error` (the default) for critical service and down host checks.

-1. For down host checks, you also need to make sure that alerts are labeled with the custom label: `oav_type:` `ping` or `icmp`.
+1. For down host checks, you should also make sure that alerts are labeled with the custom label: `oav_type:` `ping` or `icmp`.

 The parsing of both of these labels in this app is case *sensitive*.